megagonlabs/eseBench/README.md

 # eseBench: Benchmarking low-resource entity set expansion methods

-Given a corpus and a seed set of entities of user-defined categories, the goal is to find more entities that have the same categories.
+Given a corpus and a seed set of entities of user-defined categories, entity set expansion (ESE) methods aim  to find more entities that have the same categories.
+In this work, we consider user-generated text to understand the generalizability of ESE methods.
+We develop new benchmarks and propose more rigorous evaluation metrics for assessing performance of ESE methods.
+Additionally, we identify phenomena such as non-named entities, multifaceted entities, vague concepts that are more prevalent in user-generated text than well-formed text, and use them to profile ESE methods.

 ## Run the code